advanced-security/qlsh/README.md

 qlsh
 ```

-The language of the database is autodetected, and any required language packs are downloaded for you.
+The language of the database is autodetected, and any required language packs are downloaded for you from GitHub.com servers.

 If the database is bundled it will be extracted into a temporary directory.
 For large databases, this can take a while.
 You may prefer to extract the database yourself and pass the path to that.